-Compensation is awarded only after taking multiple factors into consideration.
-The main factors include the type and severity of the injury, as well as the extent of the negligence and any foreseeable negative implications.
+Compensation may be awarded only after taking multiple factors into consideration.
+The main factors include the type and severity of the injury, as well as extent of the negligence and any foreseeable negative implications.
 Because of this, it’s almost impossible to give a correct prediction of the exact amount you will receive as compensation.
-Our lawyers would be able to provide a more nuanced estimation during your free consultation session but, in the meantime, this table can illustrate the difference between severe and more moderate injuries involving hair loss.

 For an estimation based on the details of your case, get in touch with our team today.